Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-A time may come when you find out too late that our puppy or dog has ingested something potentially harmful or even poisonous requiring treatment at once.
-There are are a few things that can be done at home to prevent absorption right before heading to the emergency vet.
+A time may come when you find out too late that your puppy or dog has ingested something potentially harmful or even poisonous, requiring treatment at once.
+There are a few things that can be done at home to prevent absorption right before heading to the emergency vet.

-A common method that many vets recommend is to induce vomiting prior to having the pet seen.
-Induction of vomit may help the dog remove the potentially harmful object or toxin igested or at least may limit its absorption.
+A common method that many vets recommend is to induce vomiting prior to having the pet seen by the vet.
+Induction of vomiting may help the dog remove the potentially harmful object or toxin they ingested—or, at least, may limit its absorption.

 When NOT to Induce Vomiting in Dogs

 First, and foremost, you need to learn when you shouldn't induce vomiting as this can do more harm than good.
 Do NOT induce vomiting when your dog has ingested the following items listed below.
 The problem with these items is that if they are brought back up, they may cause significantly more damage than if they remain in the stomach.

 Therefore, avoid inducing vomiting if your dog ingested any of the below items: